mr-r3b00t/lockdown_windows/README.md

 # 🔒 Lockdown Windows

+WARNING - IN DEV - USE AT OWN RISK !!!!

 A collection of PowerShell scripts designed to harden Windows devices by configuring security features such as Windows Defender, Windows Firewall, network settings, and Windows Defender Application Control (WDAC).

 ## 📋 Overview